 Using water-based inks is one of the best ways to cut down VOC footprint in a printing operation.
 Flexo can accommodate a large variety of inks to fit your needs, including water-based inks.

 Though energy consumption level tends to balance out between processes, the secondary tasks associated with certain printing methods can massively change energy output.
 Thanks to digital technology, newer equipment uses less power than older equipment.
 This makes flexo particularly attractive.

 Using air mandrels and quick changeover sleeve technology, paired with digital monitoring, flexo is able to run much more efficiently than alternatives.
-In newer flexo equipment, carbon fiber cylinders weigh much less than their earlier counterparts, further reducing the energy load committed to printing.

 Image Carrier Material